 Since completing the Young Artist Program in Australia, Jonathan pursues further artistic and technical training in Europe and the United States, including participation in the prestigious Aix-en Provence Mozart Residency, the Solti Accademia in Tuscany and Ravinia’s Steans Music Institute as part of the Ravinia Festival in Chicago.

 On the concert platform, Jonathan has often appeared as guest soloist with choirs and orchestras in Australia and New Zealand, including performances of Haydn’s Creation and Rossini’s Petite Messe Solennelle.
 In December 2015 Jonathan will perform as tenor soloist in Messiah at the Sydney Opera House Concert Hall, with the Sydney Philharmonia Choirs.

-Jonathan continues to enjoy the support and mentoring of the Kiri Te Kanawa Foundation.
+Jonathan continues to have close mentoring and support from Dame Kiri te Kanawa and the Kiri te Kanawa Foundation.